vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/references.md

   Server, and Cloud Foundry services.

 - **[Evolve](https://github.com/lecaillon/Evolve)** &mdash;
-  Open source migration tool that uses plain old sql scripts.
+  Open source migration tool that uses plain old SQL scripts.
   Its purpose is to automate your database changes, and help keep those changes synchronized through all your environments and development teams, making it an ideal tool for continuous integration / delivery.